center-for-humans-and-machines/algorithmic-institutions/reports/artificial_humans.md

 | -- |
 | *Cross entropy over a training period of 2000 episodes.
 In independent runs we utilize only a fraction of the training data while keeping the test set fix.
 Here we present curves for a two layer perceptron (vanilla), a model with a additional GRU layer (rnn) and finally a model with an additional edge model.* |

 Learning curves for different architectures show that (unsurprisingly) more complex models benefit more from additional training data.
 In particular the most complex model still improves considerably when using 100% instead of 80% of the training data.
-This suggest, that additional training data still could improve model performance.
+This suggest, that additional training data could improve model performance.

 | ![Learning curve features](../notebooks/grid_search/plots/graph_learning_curve/learning_curve_feature.jpg) |
 | -- |
 | *Shuffled featured importance over a training period of 2000 episodes, i.e. reduction of cross entropy due to shuffleing of individual features.
 In independent runs we utilize only a fraction of the training data while keeping the test set fix.* |

-Shuffled features importance suggest, that while the performance of model as a whole is increasing with additional traing data, the importance of individual features is changing to a much lesser degree.
-This could suggest, that collecting additional training data might not drastically change the sensitivity of the artificial humans on, for instance, punishments.
+Shuffle features importance suggest, that while the performance of model as a whole is increasing with additional training data, the importance of individual features is changing to a much lesser degree.
+This could suggest, that collecting additional training data might not drastically change the sensitivity of the artificial humans in regard of, for instance, punishments.